sourcegraph/handbook/content/talent/resources_for_candidates.md

 - Maintaining a respectful process for rejecting job applicants who do not move forward in the interview process or receive an offer.
 - Smoothly transitioning new hires into the onboarding process.

-## Respecting time
+### Respecting time

 Interviewing requires time and effort, both for Sourcegraph teammates and for our candidates.
 The hiring manager is responsible for monitoring feedback during the interview phase, and if it becomes obvious that we won't be moving forward with a candidate, then the hiring manager should cancel any remaining interviews to be respectful of both the candidate's and interviewers' time.

-## Company financials

-Choosing to join a company is a significant commitment.
-We want people to have an accurate view of Sourcegraph's financial and business position before they join.
-(Every Sourcegraph team member after they join has regular access to this information on our Google Drive, and they can ask the CEO directly if they have any other questions).
-To learn more about our company financials, click [here](https://about.sourcegraph.com/handbook/talent/hiring#sharing-company-financials).

-## Policy for candidates re-applying to roles
+### Policy for candidates re-applying to roles

 Candidates are welcome to re-apply for roles at any time.
 The talent team will review all relevant information, including past interview feedback, when considering a person's candidacy.

-## How to prepare for an interview
+### How to prepare for an interview

 We know that interviewing can be stressful, so we want to provide you as much [information](https://about.sourcegraph.com/handbook/talent/how_to_prepare_for_candidates) as possible to help you feel prepared.
 If we are missing any advice or resources that would be helpful, please email recruiting@sourcegraph.com.

 # Candidate FAQ

+- Q: How is Sourcegraph doing from a financial standpoint?
+A: Choosing to join a company is a significant commitment.
+We want people to have an accurate view of Sourcegraph's financial and business position before they join.
+(Every Sourcegraph team member after they join has regular access to this information on our Google Drive, and they can ask the CEO directly if they have any other questions).
+To learn more about our company financials, click [here](https://about.sourcegraph.com/handbook/talent/hiring#sharing-company-financials).

 - Q: Can I work from anywhere?
    - A: Yes, Sourcegraph is an all-remote company.
 Unless indicated explicitly in the job description, we are a remote-first company and do not have a preference regarding your location.
 You can read more about our all-remote philosophy, as well as our path to all remote and tips for working remotely [here](https://about.sourcegraph.com/handbook/company/remote).